-It costs around £460,000 a day to run the RNLI, all of which is generously donated by the public.
-This might sound like a lot, but we think the 22 people rescued a day (on average) are worth it.
-Below is a breakdown of the costs of our rescue kit; for more detailed information see our annual report.
+It cost around £460,000 a day in 2015 to run the RNLI, all of which was generously donated by the public.
+This might sound like a lot, but we think the 22 people our lifeboat crews rescue on average every day are worth it.
+Below is a breakdown of the costs of our rescue kit; for more detailed information see our 2015 Annual Report and Accounts.